Skip to main content

 What shipped

 A local-first prompt manager with full-text search, tag filtering, favorites, bulk import/export, and dark mode.
-Fifty features shipped.
 Zero backend.
 Deployed as a static site on GitHub Pages and open-sourced under a permissive license.

 Reflection